bombbomb/bombbomb-python-openapi/docs/AccountsApi.md

 address = 'address_example' # str | Street Address of the user. (optional)
 city = 'city_example' # str | City of the user. (optional)
 postal_code = 'postal_code_example' # str | Postal/Zip code of the user. (optional)
-prevent_welcome_email = 'prevent_welcome_email_example' # str | prevent an email with login credentials from being sent to the new account. must be set to 'true' (optional)
+prevent_welcome_email = true # bool | prevent an email with login credentials from being sent to the new account. must be set to 'true' (optional)

 try:
     # Create Account